 2013 Indiana General Assembly Bill Watch List

-These are the utility bills CAC is most concerned about in the 2013 Indiana General Assembly:
+These are the utility bills CAC supported or opposed in the 2013 Indiana General Assembly:

 Status: Signed into law by Gov. Pence